GDSC-RCCIIT/General-Purpose-Scripts/.github/CONTRIBUTING.md

 Step 10: Commit your changes with a meaningful commit message using `git commit -m "commit message"`

-Step 11: Finally push your changes to your forked repository using `git push -u origin <branch>`
+Step 11: Finally push your changes to your forked repository using `git push origin <branch>`

 ## Making your first Pull Request